fizzle77/JAFDTC/doc/Airframe_F16C.md

 of the
 [system editor page](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#system-editor-page).

+Priort to uploading, you should ensure the relevant systems are powered up and functional.
+Typically, uploads should occur as one of the last steps prior to taxi once you have systems powered up, stores loaded, and so on.

 ## CMDS: Countermeasures

 The countermeasures system manages parameters set through the CMDS DED page.
 These parameters